5/12/2025

 Conference Call Operator

 Thank you.
-Ladies and gentlemen, as a reminder, should you have a question?
-Please press one.
+Ladies and gentlemen, as a reminder, should you have a question, please press star one.
 Your next question comes from Mark Feldman from William Blair.
 Please go ahead.

 speaker

-Hi guys.
-Thanks for taking the questions on for Chris today and just wanted to.
-Send the congratulations and all the leadership changes going on.
-And I guess my first question is, you know, you talked about the deposit account opening application.
-And all the upgrades you're making there.
-Could you just put a finer point on the opportunities associated with that and how that can help you win having a differentiated offering with your with your customer base?
+Hi, guys.
+Thanks for taking the questions on for Chris today.
+I just wanted to extend the congratulations on all the leadership changes going on.
+I guess my first question is, you know, you talked about the deposit account opening application. and all the upgrades you're making there.
+Could you just put a finer point on the opportunities associated with that and how that can help you win having a differentiated offering with your customer base?

 speaker